4 Things I Learned From My Labor & Delivery Nurse #ThankYouNurses

 I was provided compensation to facilitate this post, but all opinions stated are 100% mine.

 Did you know that May 6th through May 12th is National Nurse Appreciation Week?
 It’s amazing how vividly I remember the labor, delivery and recovery from each of my children.
 I was so thankful to hold my beautiful, healthy babies in my arms and cuddle them close to my body.
 I was also extremely grateful for the help and encouragement I received from my Labor & Delivery Nurses.
 They were amazing!
 In fact, I wanted to take each of them home with me (but couldn’t because that just wouldn’t be fair to other moms in the hospital).
+They also provide a good-quality hospital gown that is very comfortable while I am in the hospital; they got it from their supplier, Nobles Health Care Product Solutions.
+However, not everyone is lucky enough to be taken care of by professional healthcare personnel during childbirth.
+Some babies even sustain injuries such as brachial plexus birth injuries and when this happens, the parents are encouraged to consult with a brachial plexus birth injury lawyer.

 1 – Changing Diapers.
 With my first baby, I had no idea what I was doing.
 I was the oldest of 4 girls and had helped take care of my baby sister, so I was a pro at changing baby girl diapers, however, I was very intimidated and nervous to change baby boy diapers.
 My nurse was so helpful and taught me the trick of preparation and quickness when it came to changing my baby boy’s diaper.